solkos-team/cir-wifi-sdk/README.md

 <br>

 ### **subscribe_webhook**
     Subscribe to the webhook to receive event changes by the device.
-    Note: Currently we only accept webhooks without authentication, and it's possible that this endpoint will be changing over time allowing users to add authentication for their Webhooks.
+    If Auth is active, this will make a request with Authorization header with the format 'Bearer {auth_value}',
+    example: 'Bearer 12345'.

     This will send a request to the webhook every time that a device detects a change in their values.

     The request will have a body with the following.
     {